RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.2_ml_prediction.md

 Wait a minute.
 We sent the message 'massive flooding and thunderstorms taking place' and it returned 'No disaster'.

-The NLP model should have predicted that this is a legitimate disaster message.
+The NLP model should have predicted that this is legitimate.
 What happened?

 ## Summary